 With Simply Fleet, you can easily manage your fleet and keep an eye on everything from one place.

-Get started today by checking out our vehicle inspection app.
+Check out our vehicle inspection app today to get started.
 Whether you have a small or large fleet, we have the right solution for you.
 We offer affordable solutions that help you have access to up-to-date information about your fleet.

-A DVIR (Driver Vehicle Inspection Report) is a detailed form that is filled by a truck driver or a commercial vehicle driver where the vehicle weight is 10000 pounds or more.
+A truck driver or a commercial vehicle driver whose vehicle weight is 10000 pounds or more fills out a detailed form called a Driver Vehicle Inspection Report (DVIR).
 This form is filled out pre-trip and post-trip after he/she inspects his vehicle completely for any faults or flaws.
 DVIR is like a checklist of various parts of a vehicle that the driver has inspected and is working well.
 The commercial vehicle driver must fill out this form daily to ensure his safety and all around him.
-Companies that only run one vehicle over 10000 pounds are free from the requirement to utilize driver inspection reports.
+Companies that only run one vehicle over 10000 pounds are free from the requirement to use driver inspection reports.

 The driver/inspector checks the condition of the vehicle's brakes, steering system, suspension, tires, windshield wipers, headlights, tail lights, turn signals, horn, fuel tank cap, brake fluid reservoir, battery terminals, exhaust system, seat belts, door locks, windows, mirrors, hood latch, fenders, body panels, trunk lid, undercarriage, and other components.

 Regular pre and post-trip inspections help identify any smaller vehicle maintenance issues.
-A DVIR is done every time a vehicle is driven off road.
+Every time a vehicle is driven off-road, the driver performs a DVIR.
 A DVIR should include any repairs made during the previous 24 hours.

 The DVIR report includes the driver's details, vehicle details, date, a list of 20 items for inspection, and a space for the driver and mechanic to note defects.

-FMCSA(Federal Motor Carrier Safety Administration), rescinds the requirement that commercial motor vehicle (CMV) drivers operating in interstate commerce, except drivers of passenger-carrying CMVs, submit, and motor carriers retain, DVIRs when the driver has neither found nor been made aware of any vehicle defects or deficiencies.
+FMCSA(Federal Motor Carrier Safety Administration), cancels the requirement that commercial motor vehicle (CMV) drivers operating in interstate commerce, have to submit DVIRs.
+This does not apply to drivers of passenger-carrying CMVs.
+The motor carriers retain the DVIRs when the driver has neither found nor been made aware of any vehicle defects.

 This rule affects all motor carriers currently subject to 49 CFR 396.11, both private and for-hire.
-Current safety regulations require drivers employed by motor carriers to prepare a written report after each day’s work, on each vehicle operated, that lists any defect or deficiency discovered by or reported to the driver which would affect the safety of operation of the vehicle or result in its mechanical breakdown.
-This report must be submitted to the employing motor carrier so that repairs can be made.
+Current safety regulations require drivers employed by motor carriers to prepare a written report after each day’s work.
+This is done on each vehicle operated.
+The report lists any defect known to the driver which would affect the safety of operation of the vehicle or result in its mechanical breakdown.
+The driver must submit this report to the employing motor carrier so that they can make the necessary repairs.
 Regulations now require drivers to file the DVIR at the end of each tour of duty, even if there are no vehicle defects to report.

-FMCSA has parsed the DVIR process into two steps.
-The first step, filling out a DVIR is estimated to take 2 minutes, and 30 seconds.
-The second step, reviewing and signing a DVIR is estimated to take 20 seconds when defects are reported and 5 seconds when no defects are reported.
+FMCSA has divided the DVIR process into two steps.
+We estimate that filling out a DVIR takes 2 minutes and 30 seconds as the first step.
+The second step, which involves reviewing and signing the DVIR, takes 20 seconds when defects are reported and 5 seconds when no defects are reported.
 When there are no defects to note, there is nothing to review on the DVIR, and the form requires only a signature.
 The Agency estimates that 5 percent of DVIRs note defects, and that 95 percent of DVIRs note no defects.

-The DVIR must identify the vehicle and list any defect or deficiency discovered by or reported to the driver which would affect the safety of the operation of the vehicle or result in its mechanical breakdown.
+The DVIR must identify the vehicle and list any defect known to the driver which would affect the safety of the operation of the vehicle or result in its mechanical breakdown.
 If a driver operates more than one vehicle during the day, a report must be prepared for each vehicle operated.

 Failing to comply with the rules set down by FMCSA could lead to some of the following issues.

 As the world is moving towards simplifying all tasks through digitization so is the inspection form.
 Paper forms have many setbacks like it's a tedious process to store paper records of 3 months of all the trucks.
-Paper can be damaged, or lost and slows the process.
+Paper can slow down the process and is susceptible to damage or loss.

 An electronic DVIR allows a driver to enter the details from a phone or tablet.
 A few benefits of eDVIR are: